Data protection

 What data is stored by YouTube?

 As soon as you visit one of our pages that has a YouTube video embedded, YouTube sets at least one cookie that stores your IP address and our URL.
-If you are logged into your YouTube account, YouTube can usually assign your interactions on our website to your profile with the help of cookies.
+If you are logged into your YouTube account, YouTube can usually assign your interactions on our website to your profile using cookies.
 This includes data such as session duration, bounce rate, approximate location, technical information such as browser type, screen resolution or your internet provider.
-Other data may include contact details, any ratings, sharing content via social media or adding it to your favorites on YouTube.
+Other data may include contact details, any ratings, the sharing of content via social media or adding to your favorites on YouTube.

 If you are not logged into a Google account or a YouTube account, Google stores data with a unique identifier that is linked to your device, browser or app.
 For example, your preferred language setting is retained.
 But a lot of interaction data cannot be saved because fewer cookies are set.